MarcoSaguatti/Multimetric_analysis_of_automatic_contours/README.md

 ![Dice](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSrnfpehrVZMJLjRDVUWxEZ9_pW0RYUlkdhlw&usqp=CAU)

-## General informations
-All the code needed to run the program is stored in the [Hausdorff_Dice.py](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/blob/master/Hausdorff_Dice.py) script.

-[patients](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/tree/master/patients) folder contains three patients where the organs at risk were contoured manually and using a deep learning and a model based segmentation algorithms.

-[tests](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/tree/master/tests) folder contains the data required to run [Tests.py](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/blob/master/Tests.py).

-[Tests.py](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/blob/master/Tests.py) is the python script used for testing [Hausdorff_Dice.py](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/blob/master/Hausdorff_Dice.py).

-[config.json](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/blob/master/config.json) is a file containing the lists of manual segments names.
-If, running the script, new names for the five organs at risk are met they will be saved in this file.

 ## Prerequisites
 The entire program is written in [python](https://www.python.org/downloads/), thus, it must be installed to execute it (python versions previous to 3.9.1 and next to 3.9.16 were not tested).